 Have you found yourself talking to someone in desperate need of help?
 Whether they help to find affordable housing, addiction services, low or no-cost healthcare, education assistance, or re-entry help for ex-offenders, it can feel paralyzing not to know how to help.
 Consider 211.org the “one-stop-shop” for connecting those in need with services and resources for all of this and more.
 Help spread the word that supports for the underserved is just three digits away.
 Whether by phone or text, dial 2-1-1 to make a life-changing connection.

 If you’re unable to volunteer for WeAllCount or are also looking for year-round volunteer opportunities, our collaborative partners always need a helping hand (or two).
 Please read up on some of our valued friends like the Alpha Project, Helen Woodward Animal Center, Father Joe’s Villages, Feeding San Diego, and more.
 Some of these fantastic organizations also offer opportunities for kids and teens.
 It’s never too early to get people interested in philanthropy.
 We’ve also recently launched a new initiative delivering food and water to people living unsheltered in San Diego and we could use your help.

 Find out what volunteer opportunity would be a perfect fit for you: https://www.luckyduckfoundation.org/volunteer/ or sign up to deliver life-saving food and water: https://www.luckyduckfoundation.org/news/volunteer-food-and-water-delivery-program/

 What other ways can you help that don’t involve donating money?

 Do you have a great way that you’ve impacted lives?
 We’d love to hear it.
 Share your story and this post on your favorite social media channel.
-Who knows who you might inspire to share their luck!
+Ryan from Smart Parent Advice shared his great idea for donating stuffed animals with us – inspiring us to share our luck!